jpgmv1998/reproducible_paper_template/README.md

 ## License
-The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
+The material in this repository is made available under a dual-license setup.
+See [LICENSE](LICENSE) for details.